frictionlessdata/website-old/_case_studies/tesera.md

 The backend on this system also relies on the Data Package Validator and the Relational Database Loader.
 The observation data is then exposed to the client via a simple [Express.js](http://expressjs.com/) API as JSON.
-The Frictionless Data standards help us ensure clean consistent data and make visualization a breeze.
+The Frictionless Data specifications help us ensure clean consistent data and make visualization a breeze.
 We push the data to [Plotly](https://plot.ly/) to build the charts as it provides lots of options for scientific plotting, as well as a good api, at a minimal